endersaka/endersaka.github.io/_posts/2019-06-19-design-research.md

 ### Creative Distractions

-If you are a picky person like me, do not waste too much time reviewing design thems that are available on the Web.
+If you are a picky person like me, do not waste too much time reviewing design themes that are available on the Web.
 Even when they are released for a fee - trust me! - they are rarely well coded and the worst drawback you wouldn't like to face is to fix messy code in the attempt to implement your customizations.

 And when it comes to open source themes (especially WordPress themes) things can become very weird.